A scalable solution to the nearest neighbor search problem through local-search methods on neighbor graphs: Local-search methods to similarity search

-Our last search strategy is Beam Search (BS) (see Algorithm~\ref{alg/bs}).
-The idea behind BS is to populate an array of fixed-size, a {\em beam}, that contains possible results and refines them in {\em parallel} using a competitive strategy.
-The exploration of the beam evaluates the neighborhoods of all objects in the beam, and it is replaced using those objects with the smaller distance to the query object; note that those may not change the beam at all which means that it reached the global minimum, or is stuck into a local one.
-The last situation needs a strategy to recover, and we rely again on restarts; as in the previous algorithms, the number of restarts is determined on-line using $\sigma$.
-The critical parameter here is the size $b$ of the beam.
-The use of beam search as an alternative to other schemes produces significant improvements in both recall and search speed, as supported in \S\ref{section/results}.
+Our search algorithm is Beam Search (BS) (see Algorithm~\ref{alg/bs}).
+The idea behind BS is to populate a priority queue of fixed-size $B$, called {\em beam}, that contains possible results and refines them iteratively.
+Note that our algorithm uses a kind of memory to remember visited nodes like tabu search does (line 4).
+Lines 5-11 initialize the search procedure.
+The exploration of the beam (lines 15-28) evaluates the neighborhoods of all objects in the beam, and it is replaced using those objects with a smaller distance to the query object.
+When the exploration finishes, the process has reached a global or local minimum.
+The latter situation needs a strategy to recover, and we rely on repeating the beam search process using the best-known result as seed.
+This process continues until there is no improvement.
+The critical parameter here is the size $b$ of the beam and the implicit neighborhood.
+The use of beam search as an alternative to other schemes produces significant improvements in both recall and search speed, as supported experimentally in \S\ref{section/results}.

-After the experimental section, we will give guidelines on how to choose the parameters on each of our indexes.
-Those suggestions are based on the results of our experiments and the effect the parameters have on the algorithms.
+Please remember that the literature contains two ways to define the neighborhood; that is, the fixed neighborhood presented in NSW and the HNSW's SAT-based neighborhood over a large list of candidates.
+In this manuscript, an additional two variants are shown.
+The first strategy fixes the size of the neighborhood to $\left\lceil\log_2{n}\right\rceil$; where $n$ is the current number of indexed items, that is, the size of the neighborhood increases slowly as $n$ grows.
+This heuristic supposes that the neighbor is a logarithmic function of the size of the dataset.
+Furthermore, we also add a SAT-based neighborhood selection (see \S\ref{section/intro}) on the logarithmic-size list of neighbors, that is, the resulting neighborhood will be significantly smaller.
+We use these strategies to remove the tuning effort of selecting neighborhoods.